Book Tickets for the Acropolis or “Akropolis”

 The monuments we see today are much more recent, dating from the 5th century, when Athens was at its most strong.

-On top of the Acropolis, there are a variety of religious structures, the most famous of which is the Parthenon.
-The Erechtheion is another well-known structure.
+On top of the Acropolis, there are many religious structures.
+The most famous is the Parthenon.

 Single Admission: €20 (reduced by €10)